vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/14_A_Theatre_of_Broken_Dreams.md

 in favour and against this interpretation see also Raven 1994a I, 41–44.
 Though the Apratigha coins were issued after the death of Candragupta, his image on the coins served the imperial propaganda by proclaiming that the young prince was elected by his father \(and mother\) himself.
 When studying this type of coin in the collection of the British Museum \(Allan 1914, No. 257\), I noticed that the male figure to Kumāra’s right,

-presumably his father King Candragupta, with a gesture of his right hand shows him the Garud

-. a standard; the female figure to the left, his mother, in a similar hand gesture shows a small, indistinct object between thumb and index-finger, which I think could be a signet-ring \(Plate 46\).
+presumably his father King Candragupta, with a gesture of his right hand shows him the Garuḍa standard; the female figure to the left, his mother, in a similar hand gesture shows a small, indistinct object between thumb and index-finger, which I think could be a signet-ring \(Plate 46\).
 Cf. Raven 2004–05.
 83; below, ṇ 36 on p.
 316.